isabella232/scope-services/tutorial-console-logger.rst

   }

-As the name suggests this event gets dispatched after all services are build but not jet enabled.
-It has as argument the ``service_descriptions`` of the of the ``HostInfo`` message.
+As the name suggests this event gets dispatched after all services are built but not jet enabled.
+It has as argument the ``service_descriptions`` of the of the ``HostInfo`` :term:`message`.

 A callback for the ``on_services_enabled`` event can be passed as second argument to the ``build_application`` call or it can be defined in the ``app`` namesapce as: